(t.c)®

 And the higher you climb, the harder it feels to raise your hand.

 So you keep performing.
 And at night, when the noise settles, you wonder if anyone else feels this way.
+They do.

 / / / /